Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

-A meeting facilitator, on the other hand, is responsible for the “how” of the meeting - how the meeting is to be run, how you’ll track time, and how you’ll collect deliverables, etc.
+A meeting facilitator, on the other hand, is responsible for the “how” of the meeting - how the meeting is to be run, how you’ll track time, how you’ll collect deliverables, etc.

 As a project manager, you’re most familiar with your role as a leader.
-Since you’re usually the principal owner of the meeting, you identify who all will participate and what you’ll discuss.
+Since you’re usually the principal owner of the meeting, you identify who will participate and what you’ll discuss.

 However, to run better meetings, you also need to appoint someone as the facilitator.

 As Roger Schwarz, author of The Skilled Facilitator notes, the facilitator is someone who:

 “...is acceptable to all group members, substantively neutral, and has no decision-making authority...who helps a group improve the way it identifies and solves problems and makes decisions.”

 The responsibilities of the facilitator include, but aren’t limited to: